hydrateio/advanced-graphql-server-tutorial/README.md

 ```

 Database data is stored locally and will persist through docker compose restarts.

-This project is a [Node.js](https://nodejs.org/en/) project, so you will also need to have node installed.
-I recommend using
-[nvm](https://github.com/creationix/nvm) or [nvm-windows](https://github.com/coreybutler/nvm-windows) to install and manage your Node.js installation.

 ### Helpful tools
 For one of the exercises, we will be running queries directly against the MongoDB database.
 This can be done via the `mongo` command line if connected to the